 San Diego police Sergeant Jim Shorr said he's seen the message on the Internet, but to his knowledge San Diego hasn't had any cases like it.
 "It was attributed to us," he said.
 "But I don't know where it came from."

 In December 2009 the e-mail was attributed to Mark Scheck, an officer with the RCMP in Wetaskiwin, Alberta.
-While the officer is real, his connection with the e-mail is not, as this article in the Wetaskiwin Times confirms.
+While the officer is real, his connection with the e-mail was not, as an article in the Wetaskiwin Times confirmed.